17 Best things to do in Matakana, Auckland | Your guide from a local

 15. Matakana Estate

 Matakana Estate is the largest vineyard in the region, with 35 hectares of land.
-It’s a gorgeous vineyard, offering spectacular views from the cellar.
+The landscape is as gorgeous as the wine it produces, offering spectacular views right from the cellar.
+This inviting vineyard opens its doors from Wednesday through to Monday, welcoming visitors from 11 am to 4 pm.

 16. Stop into Omaha Organic Blueberries

 If you’re not a fan of blueberries, don’t worry, you can choose either mixed berries or strawberries to mix it up a bit.
-Then if you’d rather skip the icecream all together, why not tuck into some of the freshly picked blueberries.
+Then if you’d rather skip the ice cream altogether, why not tuck into some of the freshly picked blueberries?

 17. Explore Mahurangi Regional Park